w3f/General-Grants-Program/grants/grants.md

   * New chains
     * Interesting new blockchains that can act as parachains
       * Chains with succinct state transition proofs (i.e. zk-SNARKs or zk-STARKs based)
-      * Application specific parachains with good product story
+      * Application specific parachains with a good product story
     * Adaptations of existing blockchains as parachains
   * Protocol integrations
     * Bridges to other blockchains